thinkfast999/PhotoDrop/README.md

 Download `PhotoDrop.exe` from [Releases](../../releases/latest) and double-click it.

 1. Windows asks about network access the first time — click **Allow**.
 2. A setup page opens with a QR code.
 Scan it with your phone's camera (same Wi-Fi).
+You can save the webpage as an app from most phone web browsers to access it quickly.
 3. Tap **Transfer photos**, pick some, done.

 That's the only time you'll see the setup page.
 After that PhotoDrop sits quietly in